Salko Hamzić

-Salko Hamzić (/bs/; born 17 September 2006) is an Austrian professional footballer who plays as a goalkeeper for Austrian Bundesliga club Red Bull Salzburg.
+Salko Hamzić (/bs/; born 17 September 2006) is a professional footballer who plays as a goalkeeper for Austrian Bundesliga club WSG Tirol.

-Hamzić started his professional career at Red Bull Salzburg, who assigned him to FC Liefering in 2023.
+Hamzić started his professional career at Red Bull Salzburg, who assigned him to Liefering in 2023.
+Three years later, he switched to WSG Tirol.

 Club career

 Early career

 Hamzić started playing football at a local club Austria Salzburg, before joining the youth academy of his hometown team Red Bull Salzburg in 2019.
-In February 2024, he signed his first professional contract with the side.
-He made his professional debut playing for Red Bull Salzburg's feeder squad, FC Liefering, against SV Stripfing on 15 September 2023 at the age of 16.
+He made his professional debut playing for Red Bull Salzburg's feeder squad, Liefering, against SV Stripfing on 15 September 2023 at the age of 16.

-Personal life

-Born in Austria, Hamzić is of Bosnian descent.
+In June 2026, he signed with WSG Tirol.

+International career

+Despite representing Austria at the under-19 level, Hamzić decided to play for Bosnia and Herzegovina at the senior level.

+In September 2026, he received his first senior call up, for UEFA Nations League B games against Poland, Romania and Sweden.